sugina-dev/sugina/README.md

 # Sugina

-_Sugina is the open-source project built for our bright futures._
+_Sugina is the open-source project built for our bright futures_

 ## Build and Run